SMS Strategies

 What is the best day to send SMS marketing campaigns?

-Text messages sent on weekdays rather than weekends typically drive more revenue per send (although messages sent on Sundays do perform well).
+Text messages sent at the start and end of the week typically drive more revenue per send.
+Sundays see the highest RPS, followed by Monday and Friday.
 However, if you’re focused on increasing your click-through rate, it’s best to send on weekends.
 Consider sending educational content on Saturday or Sunday.

 The best day to send your SMS marketing campaign will really depend on your audience.
 We recommend A/B testing your campaigns to discover which days your audience is most engaged.